Hideout (manga): Publication

 Written and illustrated by Masasumi Kakizaki, Hideout was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from June 14 to August 23, 2010.
 Shogakukan collected its nine chapters in a single tankōbon volume, released on November 30, 2010.

+In February 2026, Abrams ComicArts announced that it had licensed the series for English publication, with the volume set to release on October 13 of the same year.